Smart Sustainable Cities

 What do you need to enter this programme?
 And what can you expect when you apply?
 In this section you'll find all you need to know!

-These questions challenge us to develop integrated sustainable solutions for economic, social and environmental problems.
-The future of humankind depends to a great extent on whether we will be able to boost the sustainable development of cities.
+These questions challenge us to develop integrated smart sustainable solutions for economic, social and environmental problems.
+Our future depends largely on whether we’ll be able to boost the sustainable development of cities.
+So join the SSC minor programme and become the smart sustainable city professional of the future!

 Going abroad

 During this minor you will get the unique opportunity to go abroad for a short period.
-You will work on one of the 'Sustainability Challenges' in the municipality of Alcoy (Spain), Turku (Finland), Manchester (UK), Bochum (Germany) or Utrecht.
-You will have to fund the cost for travel and accommodation.
+You will work on one of the ‘Sustainability Challenges’ for clients in The Netherlands or abroad.
+The project locations abroad may differ per year.
+Past projects abroad took place in e.g. Valencia (Spain), Turku (Finland), Manchester (UK) and Bochum (Germany).
+The costs for travel and accommodation are for your account.
+Students that have a full-time registration at HU may be eligible for ERASMUS+ short term mobility funding.

-In the general course you will learn more about energy, mobility and circular economy in various workshops, and finally you'll learn how to apply relevant methods and techniques for researching, designing and advising on/about Smart Sustainable Cities.
-This includes, for example: building blocks for social design, business model canvas, entrepreneurial skills, co-design techniques, research skills.
-Excursions to best practices are also part of the programme.
+The programme consists of a 15 EC Introductory Course and a 15EC multidisciplinary Sustainability Challenge.
+In the Introductory Course you will learn more about energy, mobility, circular economy and healthy urban living in various workshops and excursions, and you’ll learn how to apply relevant methods and techniques for researching, designing and advising on/about Smart Sustainable Cities.

-During the Sustainability Challenge, you work independently in a team on behalf of a real commissioner (for example the municipality).
-You will explore the sustainability challenge that they are facing, you will design smart, creative and innovative solutions for this challenge and advise how this can be converted into a viable commercial proposition.
-You are of course also responsible for the project management.
-These assignments all have a multidisciplinary character.
-You can therefore contribute to the solution from your own discipline.
+During the Sustainability Challenge, you work independently with your team on behalf of a real client (for example the municipality).
+In this challenge you are supported by a tutor and experts.
+You will explore the sustainability challenge that they are facing, you will design smart, creative, innovative and viable solutions for this challenge.
+You are of course also responsible for project management.

 Example projects